-Does the advantage of getting all of the latest operational and safety technology get lost in the funding challenge?
-Or is your transportation department reviewing the possibility of an extension to bus life through refurbishing bus components, or retrofitting aftermarket technological improvements?
-How much can be gained by refurbishing or retrofitting when compared to replacement, and at what cost?
+Does the advantage of getting all the latest operational and safety technology get lost in the funding challenge?
+Or is your transportation department reviewing the possibility of an extension to bus life through refurbishing bus components or retrofitting aftermarket technological improvements?
+How much can be gained by refurbishing or retrofitting when compared to replacement?

 Does the cost to refurbish the bus or retrofit the latest add-on technology make economic sense?
 And will the refurbish retrofit add to the life of the vehicle?

-A refurbishment will involve a maintenance sweep of all parts chassis and body (inspection, cleaning, and lubrication of parts, adjustments and electrical component tests), with damaged parts that will be refurbished or replaced.
-This process is the basis for a reliability-based maintenance program, o the replacement of a worn part or component before it breaks.
+A refurbishment will involve a maintenance sweep of all parts chassis and body, (inspection, cleaning, and lubrication of parts, adjustments, and electrical component tests) with damaged parts refurbished or replaced.
+This process is the basis for a reliability-based maintenance program, or replace a worn part or component before it breaks.

 The major advantage of this option is the overall cost savings.
 This is because the refurbishment cost of a bus may be cheaper than the equivalent of total replacement.

 In most school bus maintenance realms, it is widely accepted that it is costlier to operate and maintain older school buses than newer school buses.
-However, the vehicle age at which the total operating costs of an older bus versus a newer bus becomes intolerable, is not an exact science.
-Mileage, unusual wear and environment are variables that can influence the age at which a bus refurbishing plan will assure a return on the investment.
+However, the vehicle age at which the total operating costs of an older bus versus a newer bus becomes intolerable is not an exact science.
+Mileage and environment are variables that can influence the age at which a bus refurbishing plan will assure a return on the investment.

-This involves replacement of the old school bus components within the existing chassis and body system, with a new, modern component.
-Typically, a retrofit is carried out on an existing school bus that is in good condition and has a considerable time remaining until its end of life is reached.
+This involves replacement of the old school bus components within the existing chassis and body system with a new, modern component.
+Typically, a retrofit is carried out on an existing school bus that is of good condition and has a considerable time remaining until its end of life.

 An example of retrofitting could be upgrading a 2007 diesel engine by replacing it with a 2010 or newer emission-rated diesel.
 This would be done for additional emissions improvement to the bus and to provide better economy.
 Care and consideration to the state and federal certification standards need to be taken when performing any retrofits to the existing engine.